vexor/vx-promo/privacy/index.md

 ## Third-party services
 You may access other third-party services through the Vexor, for example by clicking on links to those third-party services from within the Vexor.
 We are not responsible for the privacy policies and/or practices of these third-party services, and we encourage you to carefully review their privacy policies.

-## Your data protection rights under the General Data Protection Regulation (GDRP)
+## Your data protection rights under the General Data Protection Regulation (GDPR)

 If you are a resident of the EEA, you have the following data protection rights: